rngKomorebi/daplis/README.md

 unpacking the binary output of the detector that utilizes the numpy Python library for quick unpacking of .dat files to matrices, dictionaries, or data frames.

+This library greatly streamlines working with raw timestamps from the LinoSPAD2 camera.
+With this package, one can analyze dark current rate, cross-talk probability, plot sensor population, and analyze the raw data to look for photon coincidences.

+## Structure of the package

 The "functions" folder holds all functions from unpacking to plotting numerous types of graphs (pixel population, histograms of timestamp